 In common with many companies of its size and which are at its stage of development, the directors manage carefully the Group's limited resources to develop the opportunities open to it without over stretching the funding capabilities of the business.
 The funds the Group has available to it are impacted by the results of its commercial activities and through any new funding provided to it by the capital markets and secured lending.
 The Group invests in its development of the market in keeping with this level of funding, having sufficient flexibility in its cost structure to tailor expenditure to accord with income levels.
-As noted in the Directors' report, in preparing these financial statements the directors have reviewed detailed budgets and cash flow forecasts until 30 June 2021.
-This review indicates that the Group is expected to continue trading as a going concern based on increasing net cash inflows from sales over expenditure of the Group.
-The directors recognise that, whilst the short-term impact of COVID-19 has resulted in an increase in demand in parts of the business, demand over the coming year is by its nature uncertain.
+As noted in the Directors' report, in preparing these financial statements the directors have reviewed detailed budgets and cash flow forecasts until 30 June 2022.
+This review indicates that the Group is expected to continue trading as a going concern based on projected net cash flows derived from sales of the Group.
+The directors recognise that COVID-19 continues to have an impact on the demand for its products and the continued impact of COVID-19 is by its nature uncertain.